rongkangw/tp/docs/UserGuide.md

 * `listEvents` then `deleteEvent 2` removes the 2nd event in the displayed event list.

 <box type="important" seamless>

-    You should run `listEvents` first, then look for the index of the event you want to delete.
+**Note**: You should run `listEvents` first, then look for the index of the event you want to delete.
 Otherwise, you might accidentally delete the wrong event.
 </box>

 ### Listing all events : `listEvents`